5 Weirdest Hero Deaths in Irish Mythology

 It’s still weird, though; what exactly does ‘a stroke of the pure sun’ mean?
 All this may not be intended quite so literally as we think.
 It’s a fact that ancient storytellers loved to weave riddles and symbolism throughout their tales.

-I had a chat (via blog comments) with Stuart France of Something Feral about this very subject.
+I had a chat (via blog comments on my old wordpress blog) with Stuart France of Something Feral about this very subject.
 He explained that being as the ‘battle’ took place at the Well of Knowledge, perhaps it was a contest between two great poets/ bards/ filidh/ druids.
-Light is another way of saying energy, and knowledge.
+'Light' is another term for 'energy', and 'knowledge'.
 A druidic death could represent an initiation into this druidic knowledge, perhaps a kind of rebirth.
-It’s certainly plausible.
-You can read our discussion here.

 So there you have it, a little taste of Irish weirdness to go with your coffee on another manic Monday morning.